[Author: Bill Fischer]

 Places of recreation (e.g. , parks, zoos, amusement parks);

 Places of education (e.g. , nursery schools, elementary, secondary, undergraduate, or postgraduate private schools);

 Social service center establishments (e.g. , day care centers, senior citizen centers, homeless shelters, food banks, adoption agencies); and

 Places of exercise or recreation (e.g. , gymnasiums, health spas, bowling alleys, golf courses).

 Requires federal departments, agencies, and public schools to ensure accessibility of their “electronic and information technology” to individuals with disabilities unless to do so would result in an undue burden, in which case multiple modes of access can be employed (see below).
 Aids, benefits, and services must be “equally effective”—i.e., they must provide persons with disabilities “an equal opportunity to obtain the same result, gain the same benefit, or reach the same level of achievement."

-Federal departments and agencies, some state governments and educational institutions, and federal grant recipients, are required to meet WCAG 2.1 level AA requirements plus additional section 508 regulations, which were last update in 2018.
-Websites, Multimedia mobile apps and desktop multimedia will all need to comply or multiple modes of access will need to be offered.
+Federal departments and agencies, some state governments and educational institutions, and federal grant recipients, are required to meet WCAG 2.2 level AA requirements plus additional section 508 regulations, which were last update in 2018.
+Websites, Multimedia mobile apps, and desktop multimedia will all need to comply or multiple modes of access will need to be offered.
 The three main components are:

-- A legal precedent was set through a 2012 lawsuit when the purely digital (with no physical space) company Netflix was identified as a place of public accommodation.
-Since then, the majority of lawsuits against commercial entities have targeted the retail/eCommerce industry.
+A legal precedent was set through a 2012 lawsuit when the purely digital (with no physical space) company Netflix was identified as a place of public accommodation.
+Since then, the majority of lawsuits against commercial entities have targeted the retail/eCommerce, and education industries.